TeamMentor/TM_4_0_Design/source/content/new-user-onboard/welcome.md

 * Articles that will help you deal with common security issues;
 * Courses that will teach you new solutions; and
-* Learning Paths that will help you become a savvy programmer.
+* Curated Content that will help you become a savvy programmer.

 Still sound good?
 Come on in, then.